Spoiler-Free Review of Hersheypark Halloween and Dark Nights: Is it Too Scary for Kids?

 All About Dark Nights

 In all honesty, I wasn't thrilled about the idea of Dark Nights when I first heard they were adding it to Hersheypark Halloween.
-Hersheypark is such a fun, safe family-friendly place- I didn't want to see it become a scary place after dark!
+Hersheypark is such a fun, safe, family-friendly place- I didn't want to see it become a scary place after dark!
 But I am a Hersheypark gal tried and true so I had to go check it out for myself.
 I can tell you truthfully that we loved it!
 First, here's the official description of Dark Nights from the Hersheypark site:

-"Dark Nights frightfully immersive haunt experience spreads its shadows over the Hersheypark® landscape every evening during Hersheypark Halloween seasonal event, unearthing three scare zones and four spine-tingling haunted houses.
+"Dark Nights frightfully immersive haunt experience spreads its shadows over the Hersheypark® landscape every evening during Hersheypark Halloween seasonal event, unearthing three scare zones and five spine-tingling haunted houses.
 Midways transform from enchanting to unnerving and once-familiar spaces mutate into chilling explorations of the unknown.
 The only thing more terrifying than the dark, is what lurks within it."

 About the Scare Zones